jaxsonkieran/whack-a-mole-pp2/README.md

 * The font used in the project is Electrolize from [Google Fonts](https://www.fonts.google.com).
 It was chosen because of it's retro/game look and feel.

 #### Background Image
+* The background image was taken from a free wallpaper download of [Mario Images](https://mrwallpaper.com/wallpapers/download-mario-wallpaper-nggsnupoh0ha4car.html)

 #### Sprites